franBec/pollitoDev/content/en/blog/2024-10-30-pollitos-opinion-on-spring-boot-development-7-5.md

 idk yet

-## Oh no!
+## Oh, no!
 I was not there when Contract Driven Development 101 happened

 This is "Contract Driven Development 102".
 If you missed our first lab, is basically [Pollito&rsquo;s Opinion on Spring Boot Development 1: Contract-Driven Development](/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-1).